vikandaobrien/veil-old/README.md

-# veil
+# Veil: GuildHub
 Website for Veil, a guild and gaming community

-# Veil: GuildHub

 >Currently a work in progress!